 How to celebrate the pagan winter solstice

 Us in the northern hemisphere have the winter solstice coming up.
-What the Proto-Indo-Europeans called Medhyógheyōm – winter solstice or midwinter – was originally a celebration of the rebirth of the sun, and the birth of the Divine Twins (PIE: Diwós Súnū).
-For new pagans or those seeking inspiration, here are some well-attested ways of celebrating this time of the year:
+What the earliest Indo-European peoples called Medhyógheyōm – winter solstice – was originally a celebration of the rebirth of the sun, and the birth of the Divine Twins (PIE: Diwós Súnū).
+For new pagans or those seeking inspiration, here are some well-attested ways of celebrating this time of the year.
+Remember, these are general Indo-European traditions.
+You can of course adjust it to your personal branch.

 🕯️ Decorate the home with red candles (symbolizes fertility and the blood at birth)

-☀️ Invoke and pray to the Sun and Diwós Súnū (Divine Twins) and ask for the strength to overcome darkness.
+☀️ Invoke and pray to the Sun and Diwós Súnū (Divine Twins) and ask for the strength & protection to overcome darkness.

 📖 Storytelling (& talking about memories)